pavelsverdlov/d3dlab/README.md

 ## Solution structure:

-Engine.Core - .Net standart, no dependency from any graphics API such as DirectX etc
+Engine.Core - .NET Standard, no dependency from any graphics API such as DirectX etc

 SDX.Engine - wrapper over SharpDX, incapsulate SharpDX handling and simplify public ECS API based on Core.